sashee/iam_policies_sample/README.md

 An error occurred (AccessDenied) when calling the GetObject operation: Access Denied
 ```

-## Scenario #5: An IAM role must allow the AssumeRole action as well as the identity policy
+## Scenario #6: An IAM role delegates access to identity policies

+By default, having AssumeRole access to a role is not enough.
+The role has to either trust the identity, in which case there is no identity-based policy is required (just like for S3 objects) or trust *the account* in which case it delegates access to identity policies.

-User1 has access to an IAM role, but the role also must allow access from the account.
+User1 has access to the role via an identity-based policy:

 ```
 {